Dry shampoo is a lifesaver for those of us who cannot wash our hair every day.

 When applying dry shampoo, part the hair into sections to spray the product as close to the roots as possible.

-After applying the dry shampoo, it is best to let it sit on the scalp for a few minutes to allow it to fully absorb the excess oil.
+After applying the dry shampoo, let it sit on the scalp for a few minutes to fully absorb excess oil.

-Once several minutes have passed, you can massage the remaining product into your hair with your fingers or by combing it through with a brush to disperse the product evenly.
+After several minutes, you can massage the remaining product into your hair with your fingers or comb it through with a brush to evenly distribute it.

-While dry shampoos can help keep the hair looking fresh between washes, they are not meant to replace actual deep cleaning shampoos, and any product buildup should be washed out regularly.
+While dry shampoos can help keep hair looking fresh between washes, they are not meant to replace deep-cleaning shampoos, and any product buildup should be washed out regularly.

 Conclusion